IN THIS MODULE, TRUSTEES WILL EXPLORE:

 To ensure your social media communications are effective, appropriate and maintain professionalism, please keep in mind the following general suggestions:

-- When posting content relevant to your work on a personal blog or social media site, it is recommended that you say the information is representative of your personal views and opinions and not necessarily the views and opinions of your board.
-It is best to use a disclaimer such as this: “The postings on this site are my own and don’t necessarily represent [insert board name’s] priorities, strategies or opinions.”
+- When posting content relevant to your work, it is recommended that you say the information is representative of your personal views and opinions and not necessarily the views and opinions of your board.
+Unless you are the Chair or designate on a particular issue, you must remember you are not the board spokesperson.
+It is best to use a disclaimer such as this: “The postings on this platform are my own and don’t necessarily represent [insert board name’s] priorities, strategies or opinions.”
 However, a standard disclaimer does not by itself exempt you from the responsibility you hold as a trustee and public official when blogging, tweeting or publishing on any social media site.

 - The lines between public and private and personal and professional are blurred in the digital world.
 When you represent yourself as a school board trustee, you are now connected to colleagues, stakeholders and the public education community.
 Respect your audience.
 Don’t use slurs, discriminatory remarks, personal insults, obscenity, or engage in any similar conduct that would not be appropriate or acceptable in your board or workplace.